 You must also show an original document (not a copy) to prove your identity.
-Acceptable documents include a driving license, a passport or recent utility bill.
-If you do not have these, contact the office that pays the benefit or pension.
+Acceptable documents include a driving license, a passport, recent utility bill, or a recent letter from the DWP or local authority confirming you receive a benefit.